-Causes include intrinsic sinus node and AV nodal disease, or extrinsic influences, which may be reversible.
+Causes include intrinsic sinus node, AV nodal, and His-Purkinje disease, or extrinsic influences, which may be reversible.

 Common symptoms include syncope, fatigue, and dizziness; however, the patient may be asymptomatic.

 Evaluation involves determining the association of symptoms with heart rate and an assessment of underlying cardiovascular conditions.
-ECG is the diagnostic test of choice.
+A 12-lead ECG and/or a heart monitor are the diagnostic tests of choice.

 Patients with a reversible cause may not require long-term therapy; however, patients with non-reversible causes may require an implantable pacemaker with or without a defibrillator.
 Urgent treatment may include temporary pacing and drug interventions.

 Potentially life-threatening complications, including cardiovascular collapse and death, may occur.

 While some consider bradycardia to be a heart rate <60 bpm, this is in dispute and most consider rates of <50 bpm to represent bradycardia.
 A study of 500 healthy people, using ECG recordings, showed the mean afternoon heart rate to be 70 bpm in men and women, with two standard deviations being 46 to 93 bpm in men and 51 to 95 bpm in women.
 A slow heart rate is common under various circumstances and does not necessarily require treatment unless it causes symptoms.
 Nonetheless, some patients, even if asymptomatic, may require interventions to prevent life-threatening complications.
 This topic focuses on electrical causes of bradycardia.

 Mercy Hospital North Iowa

 BO is a national research study coordinator for Boehringer Ingelheim.
 He is a consultant and speaker for Lundbeck.
 He is a consultant for Amarin and was chair of the DSMB of REDUCE-IT He is a consultant for Sanofi Aventis and Respicardia.